 If you aren’t writing, it doesn’t mean, you are not working.

-Collect information, make short notes.
+Collect information, and make short notes.
 You can either use pen and paper, or your laptop.

 2) Low Self-Esteem